Photo ↑ by @giorginaa.gr

 - Many museums are shut on Sundays and Mondays, but particularly on Mondays.
 Pay attention when you plan.

 - Mosquitoes are very common in Greece.
-You can get some repellent from local stores or just bring your own.
+You can get some repellents from local stores or just bring your own.

-- Even if your English is bad or a Greek cannot speak English, communication will not pose too many problems.
+- Even if your English is bad or a Greek person can’t speak English, communication won’t pose too many problems.

 - Greeks expect tourists to be decent.
-Everyone likes a well behaved tourist, but start disturbing people and you will have to talk to a police officer.
+Everyone likes a well-behaved tourist, but start disturbing people and you’ll have to talk to a police officer.

-- Do not expect everyone to smile at you.
-Most Greeks are friendly, but some services will be offered without a smile, whether you are in a restaurant or trying to rent a car.
-It is not a sign of rudeness, it is just a different standard compared to other countries.
+- Don’t expect everyone to smile at you.
+Most Greeks are friendly, but some services will be offered without a smile, whether you’re in a restaurant or trying to rent a car.
+It’s not a sign of rudeness, it’s just a different standard compared to other countries.

 - Euro is the only monetary form accepted in Greece.

 - Greece has some of the strictest laws in Europe when it comes to drugs.
-What is legal in some countries could be illegal in Greece.
+What’s legal in some countries could be illegal in Greece.

-- Pay attention to traffic, whether or not you drive.
+- Pay attention to traffic even if you don’t drive.
 Local drivers often ignore pedestrians.
 Also, there will be scooters and motorcycles everywhere around you.

-- Corfiot waters are not dangerous, but many beaches do not have bay watchers, so be very careful.
+- Corfiot waters aren’t dangerous, but many beaches don’t have bay watchers, so be very careful.

 - Water is critical, whether you go hiking or down an empty beach.

-- Public displays of drunkenness are not tolerated in Greece.
+- Public displays of drunkenness aren’t tolerated in Greece.
 Even if people do drink in Corfu, they still act decently in public.

 - Horns and beeps are used all the time, whether you sleep at a traffic light or someone wants to say hello to someone else.